FaisalAlsaadi/conky-theme-with-prayer-times/README.md

 This is a fork of the very nice and clean Slate theme for conky found here https://github.com/CrispyKSP/slate-conky-theme

 I Added some sections, such as:
-- prayer times (requires editing the prayer.sh script for your own location using the Aladhan API)
+- prayer times (requires editing the prayer.sh script for your own location using the Aladhan API (last section explains in more details))
-- weather (requires a Openweather API key to put into the weather.sh script, you need to make a free account with them)
+- weather (requires a Openweather API key to put into the weather.sh script (last section explains in more detail))
 - dedicated CPU and GPU temp section

 below are the instructions from the original project, with the showcase of the current theme.
 The section after that explains how to get the API keys for openweather and aladhan to customize the scripts for your location.
 =============================================================

-a simpel conky config!
+a simple conky config!

 ## install:
 #### Debian/Ubuntu: